 636. Restoration and 18th-Century British Drama.
 (3) British drama from 1660 to 1780, including representative plays by Dryden, Etherege, Wycherley, Congreve, Goldsmith, and Sheridan.

 637. Studies in 18th-Century British Literature.
 (3) Selected topics in 18th-century literature.
 Consideration of texts and their cultural background.

-640. Women and Literature.
-(3) Selected topics.
+640. Studies in Women and Literature.
+(3) Women writers in society.